 - good walking ability, capability to run a few steps faster

-- we advice not to eat at least 3 hours prior to the flight to avoid motion sickness
+- we advice not to eat or drink small amounts for at least 2 or 3 hours prior to the flight to avoid motion sickness.

 - Minimum weight 30kg maximum weight 110Kg